ivvza-io/sc02-chemistry-only-mechanical-properties/README.md

 ## Thesis

 > Even with chemistry alone, there is meaningful and calibratable predictive signal for UTS, sufficient to support risk-aware engineering decisions.
-> When paired with uncertainty estimates (e.g., prediction intervals), this signal can support robust design decisions such as defining safe process margins and reducing non-conformance risk.
+> When paired with empirically observed uncertainty, via out-of-fold error, this signal can support robust design reasoning such as defining conservative composition margins and reducing non-conformance risk.

 ---